 Roles and responsibilities of agencies and organizations will change depending on the severity and spread of the infectious disease incident and the respective level of activation by impacted jurisdictions.

-ASPR TRACIE Healthcare Coalition Infectious Disease Surge Annex Template

 2. Concept of Operations

 2.1 Activation

 The decision to activate this Annex will be based on coordination and approval of the Coalition Chair/Co-Chair and/or Coalition Emergency Management Staff.
 Activation may be based on a tiered approach focusing on situational awareness, alerts and notifications, and/or deployment of resources and active management of personnel.